 The following list provides some of the methods commonly used when gridding bathymetric data sets:

 The Shoalest Depth method examines depth estimates within a specific area of influence and assigns the shoalest value to the nodal position.
 The resulting surface represents the shallowest depths across a given area.
-The use of shoalest depth values is often used for safety of navigation purposes.
+The shoalest depth values are often used for safety of navigation purposes.

 The Deepest Depth method examines depth estimates within a specific area of influence and assigns the deepest value to the nodal position.
 The resulting surface represents the deepest depths across a given area.
 The use of a deep depth surface is often used during post processing to identify outliers in the data set.